 Note: The article you are about to read is a modified version of a commentary written in the Guardian by Tony Blair, today founder of the Africa Progress Panel and in my humble opinion, shamelessly self-assigned messiah on redeeming the failings of African leadership.
 I have substituted the word “Africa” for “Europe”, exchanged African news stories with European ones and reduced the length.

-Readers, my intention is not to mock the vile abuse of people’s rights to justice and accountability, which I abhor, but to point to the kind of patronising reporting that Africans are subject to day-in-day-out.
+Readers, my intention is not to mock the vile abuse of people’s rights to justice and accountability but to point to the kind of patronising reporting that Africans are subject to day-in-day-out.

 So let’s imagine that the below is written by a fictional African leader.
 Well, let’s call him Jonathan Luckyman.